 However, staff completion of the assessment chart showed areas of low compliance.
 For example, only 58% of patients had a follow up within one hour to record the effect of analgesia.
-Also, only 33% patients were referred to the acute pain specialists where pain was uncontrolled or persistent and etermined results provided 'limited assurance'.
+Also, only 33% patients were referred to the acute pain specialists where pain was uncontrolled or persistent.
+The audit determined results provided 'limited assurance'.